mkeenan-kdb/modq/README.md

 # modq
-Script containing a host of common operations used in q (logging to stdout &amp;| file), multiline pasting, inserting breakpoints etc. Script was written to be as readable as possible
+This script is aiming toward providing a utiity suite for development in q.
+Based of common repeated processes I find myself doing...
+There is a lot more to be added.